Man gets dozens of unwanted Amazon deliveries every month

 - File a complaint with the BBB.

-We contacted Amazon and asked if they would honor Goodloe's request to block all deliveries to his house.
+We contacted Amazon and asked if it would honor Goodloe's request to block all deliveries to his house.
+An Amazon spokeswoman told us the company is investigating and trying to find the best way to stop the deliveries.

 "I will ship my stuff to my mom's and go pick it up," he said.